-This is the Editor to create Templates, Snippets & Layout Snippets.
+This Editor is used to create Templates, Sub Documents, Snippets, & Layout Snippets.
 The Designer Side is not available for mobile devices and should only be used on desktop browsers.

 Buyer Side Mode